OmarElkilany/acml-journy/README.md

 4. Run `npm install`

+5. Start MongoDB on the url that you specified.

-5. Run `npm start`
+6. Run `npm start`

-6. Open the localhost on port 3000 to view the website.
+7. Open the localhost on the port you specified to view the website.

 ## Bring Up the Application with Docker Compose
 Please follow these steps: (Working on Ubuntu)